cran/recalibratiNN/README.md

 issues on a local level.
 For example, the model in question demonstrates a coverage close to 95%, aligning with the expected 95% confidence interval.
-Nonetheless, a closer inspection reveals that the distribution of errors is not uniform.
+Nonetheless, a closer inspection reveals that the distribution of erros is not consistent.
 In certain regions, the model consistently exhibits greater inaccuracies, indicating systematic errors.

 The observed disparities are evident in the graphs below.
 To analyze